gshood2/joeybot/README.md

 # joeybot
-a simple bot for discord using the nextcord fork of discord.py, named after my friend joey.
+a simple bot for discord using the nextcord fork of discord.py.

- # Python External Module requirements
+ # Python Modules requirements
  - nextcord (voice)
  - yt-dlp
  - YoutubeSearch